Leftover Salmon

 Leftover Salmon is an American jam band from Boulder, Colorado, formed in 1989.
-The band's music is a blend of bluegrass, rock, country, and Cajun/Zydeco.
-Over their thirty years as a band Salmon have released seven studio albums and three live albums.
+The band's music is a blend of bluegrass, rock, country, and Cajun/Zydeco (Polyethnic Slamgrass).
+Over their thirty years as a band, Salmon has released seven studio albums and three live albums.
 The band celebrated their continuing thirty-year career with the release of the biographical book, Leftover Salmon: Thirty Years of Festival! and a vinyl box-set re-release of all of their studio albums.

 History

-The band formed in 1989, when members of the Salmon Heads, Vince Herman, Dave Dorian, and Gerry Cavagnaro, combined with members of the Left Hand String Band, Drew Emmitt and Glenn Keefe, to play a New Year's Eve show in 1989 at the Eldo in Crested Butte.
-Herman had previously played with Emmitt in the Left Hand String Band, and had called on his former bandmates Emmitt and Keefe to fill in for some missing members of the Salmon Heads for the New Year's Eve show.
+The band formed in 1989 when members of the Salmon Heads (Vince Herman, Dave Dorian, and Gerry Cavagnaro) combined with members of the Left Hand String Band (Drew Emmitt and Glenn Keefe) to play a New Year's Eve show in 1989 at the Eldo in Crested Butte, Colorado.
+Herman had previously played with Emmitt in the Left Hand String Band and had called on his former bandmates Emmitt and Keefe to fill in for some missing members of the Salmon Heads for the New Year's Eve show.
 They chose the name Leftover Salmon on the drive to the show.

 The synergy worked and the result was Leftover Salmon.
-The lineup changed significantly over the years, but the "Big Three" – Drew Emmitt, Vince Herman and Mark Vann — remained the heart of the band until Vann's death in 2002.
+The lineup changed significantly over the years, but the "Big Three" – Drew Emmitt, Vince Herman, and Mark Vann — remained the heart of the band until Vann's death in 2002.